sparrc/cookbook/readme.md

 #### Directions:

 1. Preheat oven to 400 degrees, peel beets and cube.
-Roast in oven for 30 minutes.
+Roast in oven for 40 minutes.
 1. Toss meat with a little flour until lightly coated.
 Remove meat from flour and brown over medium-high heat in a large pot.
 1. Add onions and celery and cook until translucent.
-1. Add water and/or broth and tomatoes.
-Simmer gently until meat is tender, about 30 minutes.
+1. Add stock and tomatoes & simmer until beets are ready.
-1. Remove beets from oven and blend with 1 cup water.
+1. Remove beets from oven and puree with 1 cup water.
-1. Add the cabbage, garlic, and beets, and simmer gently for another 30 minutes. (if necessary, add extra water or stock to reach desired texture)
+1. Add the cabbage, garlic, beets, and beef, and simmer gently for another 15-20 minutes. (if necessary, add extra water or stock to reach desired texture)
 1. Season with vinegar and lemon juice.
 Simmer for a few more minutes and top with yogurt or sour cream.